Substance Abuse and Addiction Treatment Resources in Middletown

 Middletown Drug & Alcohol Rehab, Detox & Treatment Resources

 The sleepy village of Middletown, New York is nestled in the Hudson Valley close to the Wallkill River and the Shawangunk Mountains.
 Dairy farms surround the town in their pastoral beauty while Middletown boasts of two famous architectural gems: the Hillside cemetery and the J.W.
 Corley Elementary school.
 The Hillside cemetery was designed by British architect, Calvert Vaux.
 Vaux helped Frederick Law Olmstead design New York City’s Central Park.
 The J.W.
 Corley Elementary school was built by Paul Rudolph during his post as Dean at the Yale School of Architecture.

 Behind the façade of this small town, an epidemic is growing and ripping families apart.
-Alcoholism and drug misuse is considered as deadly as heart disease and cancer according to the Center for Disease Control.
+Alcohol and drug misuse is considered as deadly as heart disease and cancer, according to the Center for Disease Control.

-In Orange County alone (during the first four months of 2017), there have been 18 suspected drug overdose fatalities and 15 confirmed drug related deaths.
-Authorities have administered the lifesaving drug, Narcan, 138 times from January to April 2017.
+In Orange County alone (during the first four months of 2017), there were 18 suspected drug overdose fatalities and 15 confirmed drug related deaths.
+Authorities administered the lifesaving drug, Narcan, 138 times from January 2017 to April 2017.
 The draconian Rockefeller laws against the trafficking and use of narcotics are facing a rebirth in New York State Penal law.
 These staunch consequences are coupled with the severe risk of fatality for individuals who misuse prescription opioids, heroin, cocaine and other substances.

 You’re not alone in this struggle.